- Our Firm

 Food processing workers and other employees who work with some kinds of butter flavoring might be at risk of developing severe lung disease, respiratory injuries, or being afflicted by asthma due to the natural ingredient of diacetyl.
 Workers in snack factories, bakeries, flavoring companies, popcorn factories, microwave popcorn factories, theaters, and mass food production plants are some of the people who could be exposed to diacetyl and be at quite a high level of danger.
 Some call it “popcorn lung” and the symptoms do not lessen when someone ceases to be exposed to it.
 One potential condition that it causes is called bronchiolitis obliterans.
 It causes the airways to thicken and narrow.

-Not only are construction workers constantly in situations where traumatic injuries to the neck and chest are possible, they also work in environments with elevated amounts of sawdust, dust, dirty air, pollutants, powders and other irritants.
-Two examples of this are the people who work at the table saw or with the chain saw all day constantly breathing in sawdust, splinters and other particulates.
+Not only are construction workers constantly in situations where traumatic injuries to the neck and chest are possible, but they also work in environments with elevated amounts of sawdust, dust, dirty air, pollutants, powders, and other irritants.
+Two examples of this are the people who work at the table saw or with the chainsaw all day constantly breathing in sawdust, splinters, and other particulates.

 OSHA investigates accidents, injuries, mines, tools, collapsed mines, defective products, manufacturers, equipment, and safety code violations by conducting site inspections, interviewing witnesses and employees, checking logs, reviewing maintenance records, talking with management and ownership, and by conducting other investigations.
 Employers need to try harder to protect their employees since the amount of people still getting lung injuries every year on the job has still remained high over the last decade.